ansys/pydyna/README.rst

 Project Overview
 ----------------
-There are 2 related packages here, all under the ansys/dyna/ directory.
+There are 3 related packages here, pre and solver are all under the ansys/dyna/ directory, while pyDPF is used for post-processing.

 pre contains highly abstracted APIs for setting up a LS-DYNA input deck, so far, it includes DynaMech, DynaIGA, DynaICFD, DynaSALE, DynaEM, DynaAirbag and so on.